 Cloud Migration and Microservices

-The challenges this agency faced were monolithic legacy architectures which could not scale to meet the client’s mission critical demands.
-In addition, these legacy architectures resulted in the client being locked-in to specific vendors which did not offer cost-effective solutions.
+The challenges this agency faced were monolithic legacy architectures that could not scale to meet the client’s mission-critical demands.
+In addition, these legacy architectures resulted in the client being locked-in to specific vendors who did not offer cost-effective solutions.

 Tetra Tech implemented common reusable services for the operation and management of all customer-facing applications across the client organization, a common continuous integration/continuous deployment (CI/CD) pipeline leveraging the Jenkins solution, and providing security monitoring using Nessus, Splunk, and Symantec tools.

-We applied cloud-first, mobile-first, and application programming interface (API) -first design principles in the simultaneous development of multiple new applications, modernization of existing ones, and migration to Amazon Web Services (AWS) GovCloud.
-From the inception of the projects, we practiced development, security and operations (DevSecOps), rapidly developing prototypes and deploying a minimally viable product (MVP) to production in 2 to 3 months.
+We applied cloud-first, mobile-first, and application programming interface (API)-first design principles in the simultaneous development of multiple new applications, modernization of existing ones, and migration to Amazon Web Services (AWS) GovCloud.
+From the inception of the projects, we practiced development, security and operations (DevSecOps), rapidly developing prototypes and deploying a minimally viable product (MVP) to production in two to three months.